The Stigma of Sponsored Blog Posts (& Why PR Pros Need to Step Back)

 Blogging is a significant part of my own business model.

-I’ve monetized them in numerous ways (from contextual ads to my own product sales to, yes, sponsored posts).I can tell you with certainty sponsorship in no way guarantees positive opinions.
+I’ve monetized them in numerous ways (from contextual ads to my own product sales to, yes, sponsored blog posts).I can tell you with certainty sponsorship in no way guarantees positive opinions.

 On the site where I offered them (a former small business blog), the bluntly honest content was often cited as the reason for wanting a sponsored review to begin with.
 People wanted honest opinions on how to improve their sites and products targeting members of my audience.
 And by allowing me to critique them publicly, they saved quite a bit compared to hiring me to privately consult and offer that feedback.